top of page

 Student projects will be entered into one of two divisions:

-For teams made up of students exclusively in grades 9 and 10.
+For teams made up of students exclusively in kindergarten through 8th grade.

-For teams made up of students in grades 11 and 12.
+For teams made up of students in grades 9 through 12.

 Students may enter their project either as an individual, with a partner, or in a group of no more than 4 students.
 Teams can be made up of students from multiple grade levels and schools.
-If a team has students from multiple grades, the project will be entered into the division of the student(s) in the highest grade.
-So, for example, if a project is entered by two students in grades 10 and 11, the project will compete in the Senior Division.
+If a team has students from multiple grades, however, the project should be entered into the division of the student(s) in the highest grade.
+So, for example, if a project is entered by two students in grades 8 and 9, the project should be entered into the High School Division.

-All student projects will need some kind of visual display that explains the research they did and the steps involved in their project.
+All student projects will need some kind of visual display that explains their project.
 Have you ever seen a model of DNA, a math inspired dome, or even the relationship between notes in a song?
 The way in which scientists, engineers, artists, and mathematicians choose to present their work complements their creative and artistic ability.
 What better way to captivate your audience then to show off your creative side when presenting your project?
-Build a model or prototype, make a documentary, create a tri-fold display, a poster, a movie, a prezi presentation, etc. Just like our universe, your creativity has no limit and the options are endless.
+Build a model or prototype, make a documentary, create a tri-fold display, a poster, or a movie, etc. Just like our universe, your creativity has no limit and the options are endless.

 bottom of page